FranciszekReniecki-TomTom/anomaly-detector/README.md

 This project uses **Ktfmt (kotlinlang style)** for code formatting.

-Run `mvn spotless:check` to verify formatting or `mvn spotless:apply` to apply formatting, both limited to files changed since the origin/master branch.
+Go into `/rest` directory and run  `mvn spotless:check` to verify formatting or `mvn spotless:apply` to apply formatting, both limited to files changed since the origin/master branch.

 IntelliJ users can also install the ktfmt plugin to simplify code formatting within the IDE.
 Make sure to set the style to kotlinlang in the plugin settings.